George-Bebawy/Plant-Disease-Detection-and-Diagnosis-System/README.md

 ---

 ## Dataset
 The model was trained using a comprehensive dataset containing images of various plant diseases, sourced from reputable repositories.
-This dataset includes a diverse range of plant species and associated diseases, ensuring that the model can generalize effectively.
+This dataset includes a diverse range of plant species and associated diseases, ensuring that the model can be generalized effectively.

 You can access the dataset using the following link:
 - [Kaggle Plant Diseases Dataset](https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset)